OpenNebula/website/content/solutions/hosted_cloud_providers/ionos_opennebula/common_101_gui_guide.md

 <a id="one-vm-config"></a>
 ![image][one-vm-config]

-Log in to the VM via VNC (click the icon highlighted below).
+Log in to the VM via VNC (click the screen icon on the right).
 Log in as user `root` with the password that you specified in the previous step.

 <a id="one-vnc-connect"></a>
 ![image][one-vnc-connect]